Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 On the other case, the drift-kenetic electrons and kinetic ions are simulated as a large time step can be used as the igc=2 case.
-But, one should note that heavy ions move kinetically while light electrons lose some of their flexibility.
+But, one should note that heavy ions move kinetically while light electrons lose some of their particle freedom

 References: